alphagov/govuk-docker/README.md

 ```

 The above examples make use of an alias to reduce the amount of typing; the full form is `govuk-docker run-this`.
 In the last two commands, the app will be available in your browser at *app-name.dev.gov.uk*.

+## User Needs

+The aim of govuk-docker is to meet the following primary need.

+> **As a** developer on GOV.UK apps <br/>
+> **I want** a GOV.UK environment optimised for development <br/>
+> **So that** I can develop GOV.UK apps efficiently

+However, this high-level statement hides a great number of specific needs, which also help to clarify the design decisions for govuk-docker.
+These lower-level [needs](docs/NEEDS.md) and associated [decisions](docs/DECISIONS.md) are set out in separate documents.

 ## Setup